Liverpool qualify for next season's Champions League after beating Norwich - if Man City's European ban is upheld | Goal.com

 Liverpool have sealed their place in next season's Champions League through their 1-0 win over Norwich on Saturday, assuming Manchester City's suspension from the competition is upheld.

-Sadio Mane's strike 78 minutes into the tie sealed the three points for the Reds, who are now on 76 points after just 26 matches.
+Sadio Mane's strike 78 minutes into the tie sealed the three points for the Reds, who are now on 76 points after just 26 matches – a record tally at this stage in the history of Europe's top five leagues.

 The defending champions will appeal the decision, but as it stands the last Champions League qualification spot will be given to the team that finishes fifth in the English top-flight if City were to finish in the top four.